38 Idioms About Missing Someone

 Other ways to say: Don’t dwell on it, move on

-Fun Fact/Origin: This idiom is from the idea that once milk is spilled, you can’t get it back.
+Fun Fact/Origin: This saying comes from the simple idea that once milk is spilled, you can’t put it back.
+It’s been used since the 1600s to talk about accepting what’s done.

 • He’s been pining for his best friend since summer break started.